Network Structure and Naive Sequential Learning: Introduction

-Much of the literature on how network structure matters for learning outcomes has focused on networked agents repeatedly guessing a state while learning from the same set of neighbors each period (e.g. \citet{bala1998learning}).
+Much of the literature on how network structure matters for learning outcomes has focused on networked agents repeatedly guessing a state while learning from the same set of neighbors each period (e.g., \citet{bala1998learning}).

 The leading behavioral model here is the DeGroot heuristic, which forms a belief in each period by averaging the beliefs of neighbors in the previous period.
-A key prediction of DeGroot learning is that society converges to a long-run consensus \citep*{demarzo2003persuasion}.
-Moreover, this prediction will be correct in large networks as long as the network is not too unbalanced \citep{golub2010naive}.
-So the asymptotic learning outcomes under DeGroot and rational learning are qualititavely similar: \citet*{demarzo2003persuasion} show that in this setting, rational agents learn the true state of the world in finite time.
-In our sequential learning model, by contrast, naiveté implies a wider scope for incorrect learning and often even disagreement, because early agents exert undue influence on the eventual social consensus.
-So, it is easy to distinguish naive and Bayesian learning.

-Because the DeGroot heuristic is linear, how the network structure affects learning is well understood.
-Much of this analysis focuses on how quickly beliefs converge to the consensus, and \citet{golub2012homophily} show that the speed of convergence is determined by the degree of homophily in the network.
-We find that in a sequential setting, natural changes in network structure matter for asymptotic beliefs, not only for the speed of learning.
-Changing network density, which has no effect on DeGroot learning in large networks, can substantially alter the probability society learns correctly.
-Homophily now matters for this probability and even for whether consensus is ever reached.
+A key prediction of DeGroot learning is that society converges to a long-run consensus \citep*{demarzo2003persuasion}, which will be correct in large networks as long as the network is not too unbalanced \citep{golub2010naive}.
+Much of the analysis focuses on how network structure (e.g., homophily) matters for the speed of convergence to correct consensus beliefs \citep{golub2012homophily}.
+We find that in a sequential setting, natural changes in network structure matter for asymptotic accuracy, not only for speed of learning.
+Changing network density, which has no effect on DeGroot learning in large networks, can substantially alter the probability that a society learns correctly.
+One intuition for this difference is that DeGroot agents assign weights adding up to 1 to their neighbors, but agents in our setting have increasing out-degrees with increasing network density and therefore can overweight their social information.
+Homophily also matters for this probability and even for whether consensus is ever reached.